Subortinaiti/ai-horde-interface/README.md

 ## ImaGen Class
-The ImaGen class is a Python implementation designed to interact with the ImaGen API for generating images.
+The ImaGen class is a Python implementation designed to interact with the stable horde API for generating images.
 It provides functionalities to submit image generation requests, check the status of the requests, and retrieve the generated images.
 Below is an overview of the key features and usage of the ImaGen class.

 ## Features:
 Image Generation:

-Submits image generation requests to the ImaGen API.
+Submits image generation requests to the stable horde API.
 Allows customization of various parameters such as prompt, image dimensions, number of steps, and more.
 Request Status Checking: